-The lattice thermal conductivity $\kappa_{\ell}$ was calculated using the stochastic temperature-dependent effective potential method (sTDEP)\cite{Shulumba_2017} as implemented in the TDEP code\cite{Knoop_2024}.
-Forces were calculated with VASP at the same level of theory and with the same numerical settings as the electron transport calculations, except using a lower k-point density (2$\times$2$\times$2) for the supercell configuration calculations.
+The lattice thermal conductivity $\kappa_{\ell}$ was calculated using the stochastic temperature-dependent effective potential method (sTDEP)\cite{Shulumba_2017} as implemented in the TDEP code\cite{Hellman_2011,Knoop_2024}.
+Forces were calculated with \textsc{VASP} at the same level of theory and the same numerical settings as the electron transport calculations, but at a lower k-point density (2$\times$2$\times$2) for the supercell configuration calculations.
 Stochastic sampling of atomistic configurations was based on the Debye model and was used as the initial input to an iterative self-consistent calculation of force constants.
-Second- and third-order force constants were in each step extracted from displacement-force data using DFT as implemented in VASP for the force calculations.
-These force constants generated a new generation of configurations for new force calculations.
-The criterion for self-consistency was a difference in the phonon free energy of less than 1 meV/atom between two consecutive steps.
+Second- and third-order force constants were in each step extracted from displacement-force data from DFT.
+The force constants generated a new generation of configurations for new force calculations.
+The criterion for self-consistent force constants was a difference in the phonon free energy of less than 1 meV/atom between two consecutive steps.
 The configurations consisted of 152 atoms in non-diagonal supercells with a spatial filling ratio of 99.5{\%} of the ideal cube.
-The cutoff radius for extracting force constants was half of the supercell lattice constant (the maximum possible value).
-This cutoff gave, respectively, 41 and 821 irreducible second- and third-order force constants.
-The total number of configurations depended on the number of iterations, with an overdetermination ratio (the number of force data points divided by the number of irreducible force constants; a value of 10 is usually sufficient) of at least 111 (23) for determining force constants up to the second (third) order.
-The $\mathbf{q}$-point grid used to calculate $\kappa_{\ell}$ was varied between 15$\times$15$\times$15 and 25$\times$25$\times$25 and extrapolated to infinity, using the linear dependency between $\kappa_{\ell}$ and the reciprocal number of $\mathbf{q}$-points in each direction.
+The cutoff radius for extracting force constants was set to half of the supercell lattice constant.
+The $\mathbf{q}$-point grid used to calculate $\kappa_{\ell}$ was varied between 15$\times$15$\times$15 and 25$\times$25$\times$25 and extrapolated to infinity.